philrmass/epicodus-intro-week4-independent-project/README.md

 ## Description

-_This website allows users to .
+_This website allows users to order a pizza with size and topping options.
+You can change the size and add or remove toppings.
+It calculates the cost of the pizza, and updates the cost to reflect any changes.
+When you click the order button, it gives a summary of the pizza.
 You can view the deployed page [here](https://philrmass.github.io/order-pizza)._

 ## Setup and Installation